LuCazzola/Few-Shot_MDM/README.md

 ```

 #### Manual installation:
-* **HumanML3D**: We don't need the training dataset as we don't plan on training on this dataset, so simply download text + dataset informations accordingly to [MDM repo.](https://github.com/kennymckormick/pyskl/blob/main/tools/data/README.md#download-the-pre-processed-skeletons) we work only with 3D skeletal data, so download either \texttt{NTU RGB+D [3D skeleton]} or the \texttt{NTU RGB+D 120 [3D skeleton]}.
+* **HumanML3D**: We don't need the training dataset as we don't plan on training on this dataset, so simply download text + dataset informations accordingly to [MDM repo.](https://github.com/kennymckormick/pyskl/blob/main/tools/data/README.md#download-the-pre-processed-skeletons) we work only with 3D skeletal data, so download either `NTU RGB+D [3D skeleton]` or the `NTU RGB+D 120 [3D skeleton]`.
 * **NTU RGB+D**: Download NTU data from the [PySkl repo.](https://github.com/kennymckormick/pyskl?tab=readme-ov-file#data-preparation)

 </details>